bavery22/recipes/meat/beef/KISS-brisket.md

 # KISS Texas Traeger Brisket

 ## Ingredients
-* 1 trimmed brisket flat, about 6 pounds, preferably center-cut, with a cap of fat at least 1/4 inch thick
+* 1 trimmed brisket flat, about 6 pounds, preferably center-cut, with a cap of fat at least 1/4 inch thick.
+Trimming it means to try to make sure that the very hard white fat is no more than 1/4 in thick anywhere.
+It doesnt melt if it is mush thicker and isnt tasty.
+This is definitely a best effort kind of thing.
 ### For rub:
 * 3 tbsp coarse kosher salt
 * 3 tbsp freshly ground black pepper, preferably medium grind